Leon Glenister

 • Acting for the local authority defending a judicial review challenge to a section 17 assessment and decision, and the failure to provide interim accommodation, in the context of conflicting evidence on the availability of suitable accommodation (R (Jalal) v Royal Borough of Greenwich [2016] EWHC 1848 (Admin)).

-• Acting in the leading case on interim accommodation where a parent does not have the “right to rent” (N v Royal Borough of Greenwich [2016] EWHC 2559 (Admin)).
+• A challenge regarding interim accommodation where a parent does not have the “right to rent” (N v Royal Borough of Greenwich [2016] EWHC 2559 (Admin)).

 • Acting in one of the first judicial review challenges to the Legal Ombudsman, in relation to its jurisdiction (R (Kerman and Co LLP) v The Legal Ombudsman [2014] EWHC 3726 (Admin); [2015] 1 W.L.R.
 2081).